 DORIA Amber Glass Pendant Lamp

-Materials: Amber/yellow coloured hand blown crystal bubble glass (pulegoso), made in a bell/clock shape style.
+Materials: Amber-yellow hand blown crystal bubble glass (pulegoso) lampshade.
+Made in a bell or clock shaped style.
 Chrome ring at the bottom.
 Brass and chrome rod and parts.
 Brass canopy.
-Bakelite sockets.
+Bakelite E27 sockets.

 Cord Length: 60 cm / 23.62’’